FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 Why?
 Simply because neither MaNGOS (nor TrinityCore, AzerothCore, etc ...) would exist.
 These projects exist thanks to developers who, unlike you, shared their code.

-At that point we were still without decent WoW emulators and you just couldn't open your private server.
+If all devs kept their code private, we would have no decent WoW emulator and you just couldn't open your private server.
 Because there wouldn't be any software available.

 ### "If I shared my fixes, the competition would steal them"